-We have a total of four operating leases as of March 31, 2022 with remaining lease terms of approximately 4 to 8 years.
+We have a total of four operating leases as of March 31, 2023 with remaining lease terms of approximately 3 to 7 years.

 In June 2021, we entered into a sublease agreement for office space in Seattle, Washington ("Seattle Sublease"), which we use as our corporate headquarters.
 The Seattle Sublease commenced on July 1, 2021 and continues for a period of 58 months.
-The aggregate estimated base rent payments due over the remaining term of the Seattle Sublease is approximately \$5.0 million.
+The aggregate estimated base rent payments due over the remaining term of the Seattle Sublease is approximately \$3.9 million.

-As of March 31, 2022, we are subleasing approximately 112,000 square feet in one of our facilities.
-Sublease income was \$2.0 million and \$1.4 million for the three months ended March 31, 2022 and 2021, respectively, which was netted against rent expense.
-Total sublease income to be earned, in aggregate, will be approximately \$63.1 million over the remaining term of the sublease agreement.
+As of March 31, 2023, we are subleasing approximately 112,000 square feet in one of our facilities.
+Sublease income was \$1.8 million and \$2.0 million for the three months ended March 31, 2023 and 2022, respectively, which was netted against rent expense and is recorded as a component of general and administrative expenses in the consolidated statement of operations and comprehensive loss.
+Total sublease income to be earned, in aggregate, will be approximately \$55.0 million over the remaining term of the sublease agreement.

 We maintain a letter of credit as security for a facility lease that expires in 2029.
-The letter of credit is collateralized by a certificate of deposit in the amount of \$1.8 million, which is classified as long-term restricted cash in our condensed consolidated balance sheet as of March 31, 2022.
+The letter of credit is collateralized by a certificate of deposit in the amount of \$1.8 million, which is classified as long-term restricted cash in our condensed consolidated balance sheet as of March 31, 2023.
 Additionally, we maintain a letter of credit as a security deposit for a facility lease that expires in 2026.
-The letter of credit is collateralized by a certificate of deposit in the amount of \$0.3 million, which is classified as long-term restricted cash in our condensed consolidated balance sheet as of March 31, 2022.
+The letter of credit is collateralized by a certificate of deposit in the amount of \$0.3 million, which is classified as long-term restricted cash in our condensed consolidated balance sheet as of March 31, 2023.

-The maturity of our operating lease liabilities as of March 31, 2022 is as follows (in thousands):
+The maturity of our operating lease liabilities as of March 31, 2023 is as follows (in thousands):

 Undiscounted Lease Payments Amounts

-2022 (remaining nine months) \$ 5,684
+2023 (remaining nine months) \$ 5,768

-2023 7,716
+2024 7,817

-2024 7,871
+2025 7,976

-2025 8,030
+2026 7,125

-2026 7,179
+2027 6,475

-Thereafter 18,934
+Thereafter 12,422

-Total undiscounted lease payments 55,414
+Total undiscounted lease payments 47,583

-Present value adjustment (12,372)
+Present value adjustment (9,320)

-Total net lease liability \$ 43,042
+Total net lease liability \$ 38,263

-Net lease liability - current \$ 4,581
+Net lease liability - current \$ 5,085

-Net lease liability - non-current 38,461
+Net lease liability - non-current 33,178

-Total net lease liability \$ 43,042
+Total net lease liability \$ 38,263

-Rent expense recognized for operating leases was \$2.3 million and \$2.1 million for the three months ended March 31, 2022 and 2021, respectively.
-Variable lease payments, including non-lease components such as common area maintenance fees, recognized as rent expense for operating leases were \$0.8 million and less than \$0.6 million for the three months ended March 31, 2022 and 2021, respectively.
+Rent expense recognized for operating leases was \$2.3 million for both the three months ended March 31, 2023 and 2022.
+Variable lease payments, including non-lease components such as common area maintenance fees, recognized as rent expense for operating leases were \$1.0 million and \$0.8 million for the three months ended March 31, 2023 and 2022, respectively.